Rice meeting with senators fails to dampen criticism

 The initial draft written by the CIA referred to "attacks" carried out by "extremists with ties to al Qaeda."
 However by the time Rice received them, "attacks" had changed to "demonstrations" and "with ties to al Qaeda" had been deleted, multiple U.S. sources have said.

-The White House has denied making those edits and members of Congress are trying to determine where the changes came from.
+The White House has denied making those edits and members of Congress are trying to determine where the changes were made.

-"The points clearly reflect the early indications of extremist involvement in a direct assault.
-It wasn't until after they were used in public that analysts reconciled contradictory information about how the assault began," a U.S. intelligence official said.
-"There was absolutely no intent to misinform."

 The senators who met with Rice remained unconvinced by her responses and said her visit left them with greater concerns than before the meeting.